-Where to start with this one……Well, it’s the ONLY aspect of our otherwise awesome motorhome that I found completely, utterly and blatantly unsatisfactory.
-Now, before you start handing me meds to calm down I will tell you that there are DROVES of Berkshire owners on various social media that are pulling their hair out.
+Where to start with this one……Well, it’s one of only two aspects of our otherwise awesome motorhome that I found completely, utterly and blatantly unsatisfactory.
+(The other one being keeping the cabin warm when traveling in very cold weather) Now, before you start handing me meds to calm down I will tell you that there are DROVES of Berkshire owners on various social media that are pulling their hair out.
 Hmmmmm, LOTS of smoke.
 Yes, there’s fire.

 Here’s the way the story reads in my head right now.
 Remember on page one where I said that after you make the jump to the diesel pusher there are incremental price jumps with features?
 Well, a few notches above our Berkshires the designers are incorporating very snazzy hydronic systems, like the one made by Aqua-Hot.
 Instant hot water using diesel or electricity.
 Endless showers, heated floors.
 Works like a charm, NOT cheap.
 Somewhere some designer/manufacturer thought that a tankless propane hot water heater would provide (almost) the same luxury for a fraction of the price.
 Not only that, it would save space and weight (both precious commodities in RV design).
 Enter the Girard, Suburban, Atwood and Truma on-demand water heaters.
 They all started doing it.
 Forest River equipped the Berkshire with the Gerard 1, then the 2, then the 3 then the Atwood and finally the Truma.
 Except for the latter they have had problems with all of them.
 Some they replaced, some they didn’t.
 The Romans figured out hot and cold running water 2000 years ago.
 For decades we’ve been perfectly happy with tanks in RV’s.
 6 gallons was marginal, 10 gallons was plenty, especially if it was propane and electric both.
 The on demand pieces of you know what should not have been installed in these units.
 They know it.
 They told me so.
 (Off the record).